cty3/cty3.github.io/README.md

 ### About Me

 Hi!
 I'm a sophomore at UCSD studying Neurobiology and Computer Science.
-I'm obsessed with the biological origin and technological potential of human intelligence.
+I'm obsessed with the biological mechanism and technological potential of the brain.
+I joined the [Chalasani Lab](https://chalasani.salk.edu/) at Salk Institute in 2022 and I hope to do cool things with my interdisciplinary background.